novius-os/novius-os/README.md

 ## Requirements

-* Novius OS requires PHP 5.3+, a SQL database and Apache’s mod_rewrite enabled.
+* Novius OS requires PHP 5.3+, a SQL database and an HTTP server.
+* Fully tested on LAMP (Ubuntu) and WAMP (Apache’s mod_rewrite enabled).
+* Community tested on Nginx and Raspberry Pi.
-* We only support LAMP and WAMP.
-Nonetheless Novius OS can theoretically run on Mac, Nginx and/or PostgreSQL.
+* Can theoretically run on Mac and/or PostgreSQL.

 ## Installation